Benjamin Moore Collingwood – not your everyday warm gray!

 North-facing light is a cool gray light that can pick up a weee hint of blue.
-Just like cool light bulbs, northern light can slightly enhance other cool colours, so in a north-facing room, you can expect Collingwood to look less warm gray and more neutral gray, while still keeping a soft subtle violet undertone.
+Just like cool light bulbs, northern light can slightly enhance other cool colors, so in a north-facing room, you can expect Collingwood to look less warm gray and more neutral gray, while still keeping a soft subtle violet undertone.

 In the above photo, look at the highest part of the wall, just above the closet.
 This shows Collingwood in its normal glory.

 However, if you have a north-facing room and want a gray, but not a cold gray, you MIGHT need to go into the light greige or taupe range as Collingwood might not be enough to hit your happy place.

 COLLINGWOOD IN A SOUTH-FACING ROOM